Philanthropinism

+Philanthropinism (also philanthropism) is an educational reform movement that was established in the second half of the eighteenth century, rooted in the principles of philanthropy.
+The name, similar to its rooted origin, is derived from the Greek words for friend and human (φίλος and άνθρωπος respectively).
+The movement was initiated during the Age of Enlightenment, and accordingly centers around similar social ideas – namely rationalism and empiricism.
+The movement was, contemporaneously, endorsed by the German philosopher Immanuel Kant.
+The complementary institute – named Philanthropinum and established by the founder of the movement – has been quoted by Kant as following "the perfect plan of education".

-Philanthropinism (also philanthropism) comes from the Greek φίλος (friend) and άνθρωπος (human).
-It was an educational reform movement in the Age of Enlightenment in the German-speaking area, established in the second half of the eighteenth century.
-The programme aimed at educating a new man and at the same time at reforming society.
-The philanthropinists’ ideas of teaching children to become philanthropic, natural and rational beings are partly derived from the theories of childhood and education proposed by John Locke (1632-1704) and Jean-Jacques Rousseau (1712-1778), among others.
+The philanthropinists’ ideas of teaching children to become philanthropic, natural and rational beings are partly derived from the theories of childhood and education proposed by John Locke (1632–1704) and Jean-Jacques Rousseau (1712–1778), among others.

 History

-Philanthropinism was a movement that founded by the German educator Johann Bernhard Basedow (1723-1790) in light of the Enlightenment in Germany in the last quarter of the eighteenth century.
-In 1774, Basedow published his Elementarwerk, the first in a row of efforts by philanthropinist educators "to theorize and implement an educational plan that integrated social goals" which were directed at improving the well-being of people and of society as a whole.
-Basedow’s theorisation as well as earlier treatises on education stemmed from a desire of Enlightenment thinkers to transmit their political, social and moral ideals—which could be traditional but also innovative—to the next generation.
+Philanthropinism was founded by the German educator Johann Bernhard Basedow (1723–1790).
+In 1774, Basedow published his Elementarwerk ("Elementary Book"), where his principles regarding the movement were to be explained at length.
+It was the first in a row of efforts by philanthropinist educators "to theorize and implement an educational plan that integrated social goals" which were directed at improving the well-being of people and of society as a whole.
+Basedow’s theorisation as well as earlier treatises on education stemmed from a desire of Enlightenment thinkers to transmit their political, social and moral ideals – which could be traditional but also innovative – to the next generation.
 Basedow’s ideas were partly based on John Locke and Jean-Jacques Rousseau’s theories of education and childhood, of which he picked those elements which seemed most attractive, and his ideas on national education were influenced by La Chalotais.
 Despite differences, Basedow agreed with both Locke and Rousseau on the need of a child-appropriate education that would take into account a child’s mental capacities.

 In order to implement his philanthropinist ideas, Basedow wrote a booklet called "Das Noethigste aus der Vorstellung an Menschenfreunde" (Introduction of what is Important to Friends of Humanity (Philanthropists)) wherein her lays out his plans for a new series of illustrated books (later to become his Elementarwerk) and the founding of a school to utilize his education methods.
 Basedow distributed this booklet to his many wealthy friends and contacts to solicit funding for his new ideas.
 He gathered substantial financial help from many contributors (Philanthropists) most notably the Empress of Russia, the King of Denmark, the Prince of Dessau and the Prince of Basel.
 In 1774, The Prince of Dessau was so impressed by Basedow's ideas that he provided a section of his Dessau Palace to hold the school.
 Basedow called the "Philanthropinum, a school for Philanthropists, Learners and Teachers".
 Basedow directed the school and taught there as well.
 The basic principles of his education system are: